-Centre for Thriving Places is delighted to be working with Carnegie UK Trust and Power to Change, to develop more support for UK towns to shift to a wellbeing economy approach.
-This guest blog from Lauren Pennycook, Senior Policy and Development Officer at Carnegie UK, outlines brilliantly just why that work is so important at this pivotal moment for communities, and why CTP’s mission to make what matters count could be the key to unlocking a very different future beyond the current pandemic.
+Centre for Thriving Places is delighted to be working with Carnegie UK Trust and Power to Change to develop more support for UK towns to shift to a wellbeing economy approach.
+This guest blog from Lauren Pennycook, former Senior Policy and Development Officer at Carnegie UK, outlines brilliantly just why that work is so important at this pivotal moment for communities, and why CTP’s mission to make what matters count could be the key to unlocking a very different future beyond the current pandemic.

 ‘Build back better’ has become the rallying cry of the post COVID-19 recovery.
 From the United Kingdom to the United States, the phrase has become a shorthand for our collective aspiration for a more equal, fair, and sustainable society.
 But have campaigners, in fact, consulted with citizens and communities about their needs pre, present day and post-pandemic, beyond this soundbite?
 Is the new ‘deal’, the new relationship, the new investment proposed informed by what our communities truly need?